ekotwidodo/awesome-phd-positions/README.md

 # Awesome PhD Positions

-Welcome to **Awesome PhD Positions**, a curated list of resources for PhD Positions in the Universities around the World.
+Welcome to **Awesome PhD Positions**, a curated list of resources for PhD Positions in universities worldwide.
 Our goal is to provide a comprehensive resource that helps everyone in pursuing their doctoral degree.
 List of phd positions or phd vacancies that might be useful for you.

 Feel free to contribute by submitting pull requests! 🚀